cantinilab/scPRINT/docs/index.md

 #OR pip install scprint2[dev,flash]

-lamin init --storage ./testdb --name test --modules bionty
+lamin init --storage ./testdb --name test --modules bionty lamin connect anonymous/testdb
 ```

-⚠️ `./testdb` is set in this example but be mindful about where you want to
+⚠️ `./testdb` is set in this example, but be mindful about where you want to
-store your data, this might get quite big as you use it and if you are on
+store your data, this might get quite big as you use i,t and if you are on
 specific partition you want to consider this.

-if you start with lamin and had to do a `lamin init`, you will also need to
+If you start with lamin and have to do a `lamin init`, you will also need to
 populate your ontologies.
 This is because scPRINT-2 is using ontologies to
 define its cell types, diseases, sexes, ethnicities, etc.
 ([link to view ontologies](https://www.ebi.ac.uk/ols4/ontologies/cl/classes/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FCL_0000057))

-you can do it via the command:
+You can do it via the command:

 `scdataloader populate all`